Capital One: 2005–present

-In February 2014, Capital One became a 25 percent owner in ClearXchange, a Peer-to-peer transaction money transfer service designed to make electronic funds transfers to customers within the same bank and other financial institutions via mobile phone number or email address.
+In February 2014, Capital One acquired 25% of ClearXchange, a peer-to-peer transaction money transfer service.
 ClearXchange was sold to Early Warning in 2016.
 In October 2014, Capital One acquired Adaptive Path, a San Francisco-based user experience and digital design consultancy.
 In January 2015, Capital One acquired Level Money, a budgeting app for consumers.

-In 2015, Capital One closed several branch locations to leave 174 operating branches in the D.C. metro area.

 In July 2015, the company acquired Monsoon, a design studio, development shop, marketing house and strategic consultancy.
 In 2015, Capital One acquired General Electric's Healthcare Financial Services unit, which included $8.5 billion in loans made to businesses in the healthcare industry, for $9 billion.

 In October 2016, Capital One acquired Paribus, a price tracking service, for an undisclosed amount.
+The company exited the mortgage origination business in November 2017 due to competition, laying off 1,100 employees.

+In January 2018, Capital One sold its online brokerage with more than 1 million brokerage accounts to E-Trade for $170 million.
+In May 2018, the company acquired Confyrm, a digital identity and fraud alert service.
+In July 2018, Capital One sold its full-service investment advisory and brokerage division to Woodbury Financial.
+In November 2018, Capital One acquired Wikibuy, a shopping comparison app and browser extension from an Austin, Texas start-up business and renamed it Capital One Shopping.
+In June 2019, Capital One acquired BlueTarp Financial, a business-to-business credit services provider.
 In July 2019, Capital One signed a deal with Walmart to handle Walmart's private label and co-branded credit card programs that was previously serviced by Synchrony Financial.
 Walmart terminated the deal in April 2024 after customer service failures by Capital One.
+In August 2019, Capital One acquired KippsDeSanto, an investment bank focused on government contractors.

+In October 2021, Capital One acquired the healthcare investment bank of TripleTree Holdings.

-In November 2021, the company introduced Venture X, a travel rewards credit card, with a $395 annual fee.
+In November 2021, the company introduced Venture X, an incentive program credit card, with a $395 annual fee.